pulp/pulp_docker/docs/workflows/host.rst

-Reference: `Docker Distribution Usage <../restapi.html#tag/distributions>`_
+Reference: `Container Distribution Usage <../restapi.html#tag/distributions>`_

 Pull and run an image from Pulp
 -------------------------------

-Once a distribution is configured to host a repository with Docker images in it, that content can be consumed by container clients.
+Once a distribution is configured to host a repository with Container images in it, that content can be consumed by container clients.

 Podman